trevisanj/pinga/README.md

 ### Hands-on sketchbook

-The directory `handson` is incomplete.
+~~The directory `handson` is incomplete.
 It already contains a visual frontend and some of the genetic-algorithm related routines.

-The following routines will be implemented during the hands-on session:
+The following routines will be implemented during the hands-on tutorial:

   - `random_individual()`, generates new individual from scratch
   - `draw_individual()`, aka produce the "phenotype"